 This Crustless Spinach Quiche is custardy, low carb and made with few simple ingredients.
-So easy to pull together for breakfast or brunch, this spinach quiche will melt in your mouth.
+So easy to pull together for healthy breakfast ideas or brunch, this spinach quiche will melt in your mouth.
 So good!

 Easy Spinach Quiche

 Crustless spinach quiche is simply amazing!
 Wonderfully fluffy and custardy inside, full of spinach and even with as little cheese as I added, it came out absolutely fantastic.
-I had to double check the ingredients list after the first bite because I couldn’t believe the flavor.

 No one will miss the crust.
 I don’t remember last time I made a quiche with a crust.
 Plus homemade quiche has so much less sodium than store-bought.
 Place it on the table and you will hear even from veggie haters.
-They will ask you the recipe.
-Mark my words. 🙂

 - Large eggs: You will need 7 large eggs or a combination of eggs + egg whites.
 1 egg white = 3 tbsp egg whites, so go from there. 🙂